caos30/dolibarr_stocktransfers_module/README.md

 The usual to any other module of Dolibarr.

-Note: if you update your existing module -already using it- go to Settings > Modules and visit the settings of this module, and do at least a one SAVE of settings with new configuration.
+Note: if you are updating your existing module -already using it- go to Settings > Modules and visit the settings of this module, and do at least one time a SAVE of settings with new configuration.
 It will preserve the existing options but it probably will add new ones.

 Complete information at: https://imasdeweb.com/index.php?pag=m_blog&gad=detalle_entrada&entry=39